district10/blog/_posts/post-0001-pandoc-readme.md

 #### Extension: `markdown_in_html_blocks` ####

-Standard markdown allows you to include HTML "blocks":  blocks of HTML between balanced tags that are separated from the surrounding text with blank lines, and start and end at the left margin.
-Within these blocks, everything is interpreted as HTML, not markdown;
+Standard Markdown allows you to include HTML "blocks":  blocks of HTML between balanced tags that are separated from the surrounding text with blank lines, and start and end at the left margin.
+Within these blocks, everything is interpreted as HTML, not Markdown;
 so (for example), `*` does not signify emphasis.

-Pandoc behaves this way when the `markdown_strict` format is used; but by default, pandoc interprets material between HTML block tags as markdown.
+Pandoc behaves this way when the `markdown_strict` format is used; but by default, pandoc interprets material between HTML block tags as Markdown.
-Thus, for example, Pandoc will turn
+Thus, for example, pandoc will turn

     <table>
     <tr>